Corsham: Film and television

 Another use for the quarries is the film industry.
 Underground scenes from the first episode of Blake's 7 were filmed at Eastlays, and disused tunnels form part of the studio complex of Corsham Media Park, a specialist business park that opened in 2001 adjacent to RAF Rudloe Manor.

 Period drama location filming occurs in Corsham, as in neighbouring Lacock and Atworth parishes.
 Neston Park hosted major outdoor film sets for the 2008 BBC television adaption of Lark Rise to Candleford, and the BBC also filmed scenes for a 2008 version of Tess of the D'Urbervilles in Church Street and Corsham Court grounds.

 Corsham Court has also been used as a period location in productions such as Barry Lyndon (1975), The Remains of the Day (1993), A Respectable Trade (1997) and Wives and Daughters (1999).

 In 2014, scenes for the new adaptation of Poldark were filmed in the town's High Street, meaning Corsham then featured in every series until the drama ended in 2019.

 Media

 Local news and television programmes are provided by BBC West and ITV West Country.
-Television signals is received from the Mendip and the local relay transmitters.
+Television signals is received from the Mendip and local relay transmitters.

-Local radio stations are BBC Radio Wiltshire on 104.3 FM, Heart West on 102.2 FM, Greatest Hits Radio South West on 107.5 FM, and Kik Radio, a community radio station that broadcast online.
+Local radio stations are BBC Radio Wiltshire on 104.3 FM, Heart West on 102.2 FM, and Greatest Hits Radio South West on 107.5 FM.

 The local newspapers are the Gazette and Herald and Wiltshire Times.

-Sport and leisure
+Sport

 Corsham has a non-League football club Corsham Town F.C., founded in 1884, who play at Southbank.
 They finished first in the Western Football League Premier Division in 2007.

+Corsham RFC play at their Laycock Road ground, next door to the football club.
+Their 1st XV compete in Counties 1 Southern South, Tribute Dorset & Wilts Central, the Dorset & Wilts Cup and the Bath Combination Cup.